WayScience/CytoSnake/docs/tutorial.rst

 =====

 Modes provide options on how the user can change the functionality of CytoSnake.
-For example, if you would like to initalize your files for a specific workflow, you can simply type:
+For example, if you would like to initialize your files for a specific workflow, you can simply type:

 using the `init` mode